AhmadIman04/ELLM_Hackathon/README.md

 ### 🤖 Chat with a Personalized AI Assistant Flow

 1. **Open chat**
-   Tap the “🤖” icon to launch the AI assistant.
+   Tap the AI chatbot icon to launch the AI assistant.
 2. **Send query**
-   Type a question (e.g. “Snack under 150 cal?”) or choose from prompts.
+   Type a question (e.g. “What should i eat for dinner?”) .
 3. **Route to backend**
    FastAPI forwards the message plus patient context to Gemini.
 4. **Receive response**
    Gemini returns tailored advice or suggestions.
-5. **Log conversation**
-   All messages are saved in Firebase for continuity.
-6. **Display & quick actions**
-   Show AI reply with buttons like “Log that meal” or “Show recipes.”

 ---